 Before I went up for my interview, I had no idea what was going to happen so I would have appreciated something like this to help me prepare, or at least to set some expectations!
 I hope this is useful, and even if you don’t get in, you should be proud of everything you’ve done 🙂

-I knew that I would only be going up for a day, and I knew that I only had 2 interviews (one at The Queen’s College, one at St Catherine’s) so I was lucky in that respect – one of my friends who applied for Classics and Modern Languages had to go up for 6 days and had no idea when she would get called for interview!
+I knew that I would only be going up for a day, and I knew that I only had 2 interviews (at two different colleges) so I was lucky in that respect – one of my friends who applied for Classics and Modern Languages had to go up for 6 days and had no idea when she would get called for interview!

-I wore a pair of black boots, jeans, a long-sleeved striped t-shirt (which you can see in the video below) and a black leather jacket.
+I wore a pair of black boots, jeans, a long-sleeved striped t-shirt and a black leather jacket.
 I brought a large hoodie and a snood as I was warned that the old buildings would be badly insulated and cold!

 I took the bus up from Victoria.
 It was cheaper and faster and took me right to the door of my college, so thoroughly recommend 🙂